aminmoghadasi75/Resume/README.md

-# Mohammadamin Moghadasi - Data Scientist
+# Mohammadamin Moghadasi - Data Scientist - Machine Learning

 Welcome to my professional portfolio!
 This repository contains details about my experience, skills, and projects as a data scientist.